open-telemetry/opentelemetry-log-collection/docs/operators/restructure.md

 ## `restructure` operator

-The `restructure` operator facilitates changing the structure of a record by adding, removing, moving, and flattening fields.
+The `restructure` operator facilitates changing the structure of a body by adding, removing, moving, and flattening fields.

-The operator is configured with a list of ops, which are small operations that are applied to a record in the order they are defined.
+The operator is configured with a list of ops, which are small operations that are applied to a body in the order they are defined.

 ### Configuration Fields